dan1el789/OperatingSystem/memory/static-and-dynamic-partition/README.md

 ## Why is the usage of double linked lists better than single linked lists?
+Since the process table slot for the terminating process will normally point to the list entry for the process itself, it may be more convenient to have the list as a double-linked list, rather than the single-linked list of Fig. 3-6(c).
+This structure makes it easier to find the previous entry and to see if a merge is possible. *page 184*

 ## What happens when we delete an element in a dynamic partition?
 What happens to the memory and why is it reasonable to do?